rsp9u/tf-ondock/README.md

 # Description

-After installing this, you can use `terraform` command transparently on the docker host.
+After installing this, you can use `terraform` & `tflint` commands transparently on the docker host.

 # Prerequisite